 You can apply for an asylum green card one year after the U.S. government grants your request for asylum.
 When you apply for an asylum green card, you can also apply for green cards for your spouse and children if they received “derivative” asylum with you.
 You and your family are only eligible to adjust status to asylum green cards if you have been physically present in the United States for at least one year since you received asylum status.
 This article explains the eligibility requirements for asylum green cards and shows you the step-by-step process to apply.

-An asylum seeker is anyone who entered the U.S., either by legal or illegal means, because they were fleeing targeted violence and fear of persecution in their home country.
-This violence and fear must be due to the fact that they are a member of a particular social group or having a specific political opinion.
-Under U.S. immigration law, asylum-seekers can apply for a Green Card through adjustment of status one year after receiving their asylum grant.
+An asylum seeker is anyone who entered the U.S. because they were fleeing targeted violence and fear of persecution in their home country.
+They may be documented or undocumented.
+This violence and fear must be due to the fact that they are a member of a particular social group or have a specific political opinion.
+Under U.S. immigration law, asylum-seekers can apply for a green card through adjustment of status one year after receiving their asylum grant.

-- You must not have resettled in any other country, and
+You must not have resettled in any other country.

 If you have asylum status, be very careful about leaving the country.
 It may affect your ability to keep your status.
-The USCIS policy manual spells out exactly how USCIS interprets physical presence when deciding on Asylum Green Card cases - it’s definitely worth taking a look at.
+The USCIS policy manual spells out exactly how USCIS interprets physical presence when deciding on asylum green card cases.

 Continue to Meet the Definition of a Refugee